xdevguild/buildo-begins/README.md

 ### Other tools:

-- [elven.js](https://www.elvenjs.com) - Authenticate, sign, and send transactions on the MultiversX (Elrond) blockchain in the browser.
+- [elven.js](https://www.elvenjs.com) - Authenticate, sign, and send transactions on the MultiversX blockchain in the browser.
 No need for bundlers, frameworks, etc. Just import from the static script source, and you are ready to go.
-One static file to rule it all on the MultiversX (Elrond) blockchain!
+One static file to rule it all on the MultiversX blockchain!
 - [Elven Tools](https://www.elven.tools) - The PFP NFT toolset: NFT minter smart contract (decentralized way of minting), minter Nextjs dapp (interaction on the frontend side), CLI tool (deploy, configuration, interaction).
 - [Next.js Dapp Template](https://github.com/xdevguild/nextjs-dapp-template) - general purpose Next.js dapp template for interacting with MultiversX blockchain